kartikeyahl/white_box_cartoonization_js/README.md

 # white box cartoonization on web using tensorflow js
 This is a demo of cartoonization application on web.
 Where we will be running the model on browser without any server using TF JS.
 We will be hosting this on github pages.
-A i want to get a HD output.
-I canged the dimensions of the image which can take upto 10-15 sec to generte the output.
+A i want to get a HD output. **I canged the dimensions of the image, which can take upto 10-15 sec to generte the output.**

 live demo of this application [here](https://www.udaykiran.dev/white_box_cartoonization_js/)